Fondson/relatedanime/README.md

 - lists currently airing seasonal animes
 - autosuggestions in search bar based on MAL suggestions
 - heavily utilizes caching using [Redis](https://redis.io/)
-  - most of cache is refresh automatically through crons using a [proxy](https://github.com/Fondson/relatedanime-proxy)
+  - most of cache is automatically refresh periodically through crons using a [proxy](https://github.com/Fondson/relatedanime-proxy)
 - uses a [Neo4j](https://neo4j.com/) graph database to store selected longer series for quicker lookup
 - implements an Express API server that scraps information from MAL
   - scraping updates are sent by the server using HTML5 server-sent events